OSGA-OPAR/quant-genetics-webinars/2020-05-08/qa.md

 > From Milad Mortazavi : Is linear regression more powerful or less than permutation test?

-Permutation test is a obtain valid p-values of a test, which can be regression based, or a heuristic-based.
+Permutation tests gives you valid p-values of a test; the test statistic can be regression based, or heuristic-based.
 A key assumption is that units (or subsets of units) should be exchangeable under the null hypothesis; those units are permuted in the permutation test.
 In the genome scan case, under the null hypothesis of no association between any genotype and phenotype, individuals are exchangeable, and thus they can be permuted.

 The power of the permutation test depends on the test statistic used.
 In genome scans we generally use regression-based tests (ANOVA, likelihood ratio), and these will likely have the best power when the trait has a symmetric unimodal distribution (hence the desirability of trait transformations).
 We can use any other test statistic (such as a t-test, a ranksum test, or any other heuristic-based test).
 These will be likely have less power than the standard LOD score (likelihood ratio) if the trait is symmetric unimodal, but may be better in other scenarios when that assumption is grossly violated.